pgEspiritu/S3-Daily-Backup-Demo/CLI-Configuration.md

 ## 📸 Output Screenshot

-### ✅ Successfully Created IAM with S3 Bucket Access
+### ✅ Successfully Installed CLI and Configured

-Below is a screenshot confirming the IAM user creation with appropriate S3 bucket permissions:
+Below is a screenshot confirming the installation of CLI and configuration.

 ![IAM and S3 Access Screenshot](images/AWS-CLI-Configuration-Via-EC2-Connect.png)